-- Understand physical, chemical and biological processes within the climate system and develop computer models of the climate which represent them
+- understand physical, chemical and biological processes within the climate system and develop computer models to represent them;

-- Use computer models to simulate the differences between global and regional climates, the changes seen over the last 100 years, and to predict changes over the next 100 years
+- use models to simulate the differences between global and regional climates, and the changes seen over the previous and coming centuries;

 - undertake scientifically excellent climate research benefitting the UK climate science base while serving the needs of UK government by providing policy-relevant scientific advice in the post Paris context.